mercorii/PointOfInterest/README.md

 * **This is dev build**, and because of that there might be game breaking bugs left.
 * Point of Interest markers **are currently not saved between play sessions**.
 Markers only exist during the current play session.
 * Items on the compass jump and disappear from time to time.
-* In order to get the mod working, CommonLib_mods mod by Johnycilohokla needs to be installed.
+* In order to get the mod working, CommonLib or CommonLib_mods mod by Johnycilohokla needs to be installed.

 ## How do you use it?

 The mod adds a compass bar to the game.
 The compass bar shows directions and marked point of interest.
+You can add new markers by clicking the blue button on the right side of the compass.

+You can hide the compass with key *P*.

-In addition to this, there's a simple command line UI, that supports /slashcommands.
+In addition to the graphical user interface, there's a simple command line UI that supports /slashcommands.
 This will be changing in the future.

 The /commands are: